-- He’s waiting on you to do the last thing He told you to do.
+- He’s waiting for you to do the last thing He told you to do.
 Whatever it is, do it!

 - He’s doing something IN you.
 We all want the promotion but do we have the character to keep us there?
-Whatever God is wanting to do it you, let Him.
+Whatever God wants to do it you, let Him.

 - He’s engineering your circumstances.
 Sometimes, it’s not about you at all.
 There may be other moving parts that need to be in place.
 Trust me, you’ll want to wait for them to be orchestrated.